-Led by MORU and funded by UKaid and the UK Department for International Development (DfID), DeTACT is a large, 12 site trial in 7 African and 5 Asian countries that will study the efficacy, safety and tolerability of two Triple Artemisinin Combination Therapy (TACT) combinations, using combinations of existing antimalarial drugs.
+Led by MORU and funded by UKaid administered through the Foreign, Commonwealth and Development Office (FCDO), DeTACT is a large, 14-site trial in 8 African and 5 Asian countries that will study the efficacy, safety and tolerability of two Triple Artemisinin Combination Therapy (TACT) combinations, using combinations of existing antimalarial drugs.

 DeTACT will also project the impact of TACTs on controlling the spread or emergence of multi-drug-resistant P. falciparum malaria leading to its elimination, and examine the ethical and commercial considerations of using TACTs across the malaria endemic world.